The Beginning of Infinity: Reception

 David Albert, a philosophy professor at Columbia University, has described the book in a New York Times review as "brilliant and exhilarating" but presenting, instead of a "tight, grand, cumulative system of ideas," a "great, wide, learned, meandering conversation".
 He also states that Deutsch does not present "a live scientific hypothesis," but a "mood informed by profound and imaginative reflection on the best and most advanced science we have".

 Doug Johnstone writes in The Independent that Deutsch's "examination of the multiverse theory of quantum physics is great.
 But when he tries to apply his ideas to aesthetics, cultural creativity and moral philosophy, he seems on shakier ground and is less commanding as a result".

 Peter Forbes, also writing in The Independent, has a more positive take on Deutsch's ideas and mode of thinking.

-The Economist's review says The Beginning of Infinity is "equally bold" as Deutsch's previous book The Fabric of Reality, and "its conclusions are just as profound.
+The Economists review says The Beginning of Infinity is "equally bold" as Deutsch's previous book The Fabric of Reality, and "its conclusions are just as profound.
 Mr Deutsch argues that decent explanations inform moral philosophy, political philosophy and even aesthetics.
 He is provocative and persuasive."

 Kirkus Reviews take is that the book is "A philosophical exploration of progress, surprisingly lucid and thought-provoking".